Your Ultimate Guide to Social Media Listening

 If you were doing social media monitoring, you’d reply by apologizing and offering to replace the product or give them a refund.
 You’re providing a quick solution to keep the customers happy.

-When you understand why people say what they do about your brand or what’s frustrating them, you create more opportunities for your brand to grow and get better.
+When you do social listening, you can understand why people say what they do about your brand or what’s frustrating them and create more opportunities for your brand to grow and get better.

 3. You gauge your brand’s health

 If you never listen to what people say about your brand, how can you know where you stand in your customers’ eyes?
 By doing social listening, you understand if people view your brand positively or negatively and what’s causing them to feel that way.

 Knowing this information is valuable to understanding your brand’s position in the market.
 If you find that people view your brand favorably, you can compare that to your competition to see where you stand.

 When you know your brand’s health, you can take tactful steps towards building a more positive perception of your business.